rust-lang/rfcs/0000-virtual-2.md

 whether or not type parameters are present).
 E.g.,

 ```
+[#unsized]
 struct Sg<X, Y> {}

-struct Sgn<X, Y, Z> : Sg<X, Y> {
+struct Sgn<X, Y, Z> : Sg<Y, X> {
     field: Foo<X, Z>
 }

 let x = Sgn<int, int, int> { field: ... };
 ```

+If the struct/enum is sized, then all variants must take the same parameters.
-For enums, only the outermost enum may have type parameters.
-All nested enums implicitly inherit all those type parameters.
-This is necessary both for backwards compatibilty and to know the size of any enum instance.
+This is automatically the case when variants are declared inline.
+For out of line variants, the actual and formal parameters must be the same (e.g., `struct Sgn3<X, Y> : Sg<X, Y>`).
+This is necessary both for backwards compatibilty and to know the size of any variant instance.

 ## Privacy

 The privacy rules for fields remain unchanged.
-Nested items inherit their privacy from their parent, i.e., module private by default unless the parent is marked `pub`.
+Nested items inherit their privacy from their outer-most parent, i.e., module private by default unless the parent is marked `pub`.

 **Open question:** is there a use case for allowing nested items to be marked `pub`?
 That is having a private parent but public child.
 What about the